simeononsecurity/simeononsecurity.ch/content/articles/how-to-choose-a-password-manager/index.en.md

 {{< youtube id="46aiqnEHOVU" >}}

 After careful evaluation of various password managers, we recommend two popular options: **Bitwarden** and **KeePassXC**.
-Let's explore these options in more detail:
+Here's a look at these options in more detail:

 ### 1. [Bitwarden](https://bitwarden.com/) - the best online password manager